qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/crs.rst

 You can do transformation between different spatial reference systems by using :class:`QgsCoordinateTransform` class.
-The easiest way to use it is to create source and destination CRS and construct `QgsCoordinateTransform <https://qgis.org/pyqgis/3.0/core/Coordinate/QgsCoordinateTransform.html?highlight=qgscoordinatetransform#qgis.core.QgsCoordinateTransform.transform` instance with them and the current project.
+The easiest way to use it is to create source and destination CRS and construct :class:`QgsCoordinateTransform <qgis.core.QgsCoordinateTransform>` instance with them and the current project.
 Then just repeatedly call :func:`transform() <qgis.core.QgsCoordinateTransform.transform>` function to do the transformation.
 By default it does forward transformation, but it is capable to do also inverse transformation.